-- Interviews with guest(s) about their non-linear career journeys and major decisions
+- Interviews with guest(s) about their non-linear life journeys and major decisions

 Through our guests’ stories, we aim to inspire current and future change agents who are creatives, entrepreneurs, researchers, or community leaders who are seeking inspiration and support around creative innovation — changing the ways we create, collaborate, engage, change lives, and build communities.

 Production and Guest Basics